youngminpark2559/CsharpDotnetConceptsAndIllustrations/stratisbitcoinfullnodesrcstratisbitcoin-1.md

 "downloadedBlock" represents Description of the downloaded block.

 true: if the download task for the block was assigned to "peer" and the task was removed and added to the list of downloaded blocks.

 false: if the downloaded block has been assigned to another peer

 or if the block was already on the list of downloaded blocks.

 internal bool DownloadTaskFinished\(BlockPullerBehavior peer, uint256 blockHash, DownloadedBlock downloadedBlock\){ }

 ---

+This GetDownloadedBlock\(\) retrieves a downloaded block from list of downloaded blocks, but does not remove the block from the list.

+"blockHash" represents Hash of the block to obtain.

+Downloaded block or null if block with the given hash is not on the list.

+protected DownloadedBlock GetDownloadedBlock\(uint256 blockHash\){ }

+---

+This AddDownloadedBlock\(\) adds a downloaded block to the list of downloaded blocks.

+If a block with the same hash already existed in the list, it is not replaced with the new one, but the function does not fail.

+"blockHash" represents Hash of the block to add.

+"downloadedBlock" represents Downloaded block to add.

+true: if the block was added to the list of downloaded blocks.

+false: if the block was already present.

+private bool AddDownloadedBlock\(uint256 blockHash, DownloadedBlock downloadedBlock\){ }

+---

+This TryRemoveDownloadedBlock\(\) gets and removes a downloaded block from the list of downloaded blocks.

+"blockHash" represents Hash of the block to retrieve.

+"downloadedBlock" represents if the function succeeds, this is filled with the downloaded block, which hash is "blockHash".

+true: if the function succeeds.

+false: if the block with the given hash was not in the list.

+protected bool TryRemoveDownloadedBlock\(uint256 blockHash, out DownloadedBlock downloadedBlock\){ }

+---

+This GetPendingDownloadsCount\(\) obtains the number of tasks assigned to a peer.

+"peer" represents Peer to get number of assigned tasks for.

+Number of tasks assigned to "peer".

+internal int GetPendingDownloadsCount\(BlockPullerBehavior peer\){ }

+---

+This AddPeerPendingDownloadLocked\(\) adds download task to the peer's list of pending download tasks.

+"peer" represents Peer to add task to.

+"blockHash" represents Hash of the block being assigned to "peer" for download.

+The caller of this method is responsible for holding "lockObject".

+private void AddPeerPendingDownloadLocked\(BlockPullerBehavior peer, uint256 blockHash\){ }

+---

+This CheckBlockTaskAssignment\(\) checks if the puller behavior is currently responsible for downloading specific block.

+"peer" represents Peer's behavior to check the assignment for.

+"blockHash" represents Hash of the block.

+true: if the "peer" is currently responsible for downloading block with hash "blockHash".

+public bool CheckBlockTaskAssignment\(BlockPullerBehavior peer, uint256 blockHash\){ }

+---